ruchilbarya/Covid-19-cases-and-deaths-Forecasting-/README.md

 ## Summary

-As per the forecast for the USA covid-19, the cases are like to increase gradually and deaths will also increase with some dropAs per the forecast for the India covid-19, the cases are like to increase exponentially and deaths will also increase but the Indian forecasts were increasing on a steady rate , while USA forecast had lots of ups and downs.
-Forecasted model for the number of cases had good accuracy and AIC for both India and USA.
-The relationship between the deaths and cases was not significant for India but it was significant for USA.The relationship between the India and USA cases was not significant.
+As per the forecast , the cases are like to increase gradually and deaths will also increase in USA with some drops.For India covid-19, the cases are like to increase exponentially and deaths will also increase but the Indian forecasts were increasing on a steady rate, while USA forecast had lots of ups and downs.
+The relationship between the deaths and cases was not significant for India but it was significant for USA.The relationship between the covid-19 cases of India and USA was also not significant.

 The model consists of three main componenets
 * Time series creation with weekly frequency